haex-space/haex-vault/README.md

 ## 🧠 Technical Foundations

-HaexHub is powered by **[Tauri](https://v2.tauri.app/)** — a secure, efficient framework for building native apps from web technologies.
+HaexSpace is powered by **[Tauri](https://v2.tauri.app/)** — a secure, efficient framework for building native apps from web technologies.

 Unlike Electron (used by apps like VS Code), Tauri: